Having A Sore Upper Back Normal From Squatting Heavy?

-You want to make sure that while you are squatting, your neck is positioned in either neutral looking straight forward, or slightly looking down as if you were looking at the ground 15 ft away from you.
-Anything else, heading looking up, too far down, or sticking out forward will put unwanted strain on your upper back musculature.
+You want to make sure that while you are squatting, your neck is positioned in either neutral looking straight forward, or slightly looking up.

 So, the next time you are performing squats, think about what position your head and neck are in and try to make the appropriate adjustments during your set.

-The final reason that might be causing upper back soreness is simply by being too tense
+The final reason that might be causing upper back soreness is simply being too tense

 The feeling of soreness could be caused by a variety of factors, but the underlying cause of soreness is simply overusing a muscle.